-All data were meticulously collected by experts on coalition politics in their respective country using standardized coding instructions and interview guidelines.
+It includes data collected by experts on coalition politics in their respective countries using standardised coding instructions and interview guidelines.
 Specifically, the data were gathered from official documents (government, administration, and parliament) and party documents (election manifestos, coalition agreements), by conducting semi-structured interviews with (former) staff and cabinet members as well as a systemic analysis of media reports.